yihui/knitr/hooks.md

 ### Sweave: render_sweave()

-Put source code in the `Sinput` environment, output in the `Soutput` enviroment and the whole chunk in the `Schunk` environment.
+Put source code in the `Sinput` environment, output in the `Soutput` environment and the whole chunk in the `Schunk` environment.
 The style file `Sweave.sty` is required to use this theme, or at least these three environments have to be defined.

 ### Listings: render_listings()